mrocklin/blog/_posts/work/2021-06-24-technical-lead.md

     happens often if you pay attention).

--   **Respect senior engineers:** Tech leads often work alongside other senior engineers who may have more experiene as developers, but don't care to direct the work of others.
+-   **Respect senior engineers:** Tech leads often work alongside other senior engineers who may have more experience as developers, but don't care to direct the work of others.
 It's important to remember that these people are often smarter than you, and seek their technical opinion.

+-   **Respect junior engineers:** Tech leads often dispense critical feedback about code to junior engineers.
+This puts them at risk of appearing to be jerks.
+Good tech leads study human management skills, and how to deliver feedback in particular.

 OSS Maintainers make good Tech Leads